rarDevelopment/replybot-dotnet/README.md

 ## Find Where Movies/TV Shows Are Streaming (using [JustWatch](https://justwatch.com))

-If you're looking to watch something, `Toby can I stream "[movie or show here]" in [country here]` will give you links to JustWatch for your specified country, where you can find where it's streaming (if at all).
+If you're looking to watch something, `Toby can I stream [movie or show here] in [country here]` will give you links to JustWatch for your specified country, where you can find where it's streaming (if at all).
 If you need a location that is not supported, you can request it by opening an issue on [this repo](https://github.com/rarDevelopment/justwatch-country-config) or you can change the country on the site itself.

 ## Find a Song or Album Link on All Services (using [Odesli](https://odesli.co/))

 If you have a song or album link on Apple Music, Spotify, YouTube Music, etc. but you'd like to share it to a server where your friends might use another streaming service, say `Toby songlink [link to the song/album here]` and Toby will generate a link that will show you all of the services where that song or album can be found.

+## Get a Link to an Emote's Image

+If you have a custom emote you like, you can use `Toby emote [emote here]` and Toby will give you a link to that emote as an image, which you can then save.
+If someone's used the emote and you just want to reference their message, you can just reply to them and say `Toby emote`.

 ## Fortnite Shop Information (using [Fortnite API](https://fortnite-api.com/))